data01312022/LendingClub_Risk_Analytics/README.md

 - Interest rate column and removing % and converting to float type for analysis Understand the column:
 - Desc column is similar to purpose of loan therefore dropping the column, also title column is also similar to purpose thus same is also deleted.
-- Also columns related to behavioral attributes can be dropped as we are analysing the comparison between columns which can impact default of loan before sanction of loan as these data columns will not be availble to us before sanction.
+- Also columns related to behavioral attributes can be dropped as we are analyzing the comparison between columns which can impact default of loan before sanction of loan as these data columns will not be available to us before sanction.
 Also funding will be done after sanction thus columns related to funding is being dropped
 - Our target column is loan_status for label as charged-off which indicated default against a loan

 # Outlier treatment:
-Create dataframe containing predictors and the corresponding outlier percetange and check the % of data left after all the outlier removal
+Create data frame containing predictors and the corresponding outlier percentage and check the % of data left after all the outlier removal
 Percentages of row data lost during cleaning and removal of outliers is 15.23% which is not much considering no. of rows of the tune of 37k.
-Therfore, theses changes can be implemented on original updated dataframe
+Therefore, these changes can be implemented on original updated dataframe

 # Data Visualization (Univariate/Bivariate/Multivariate Analysis)